 The advantages of the first approach are the following:

-The advantage of the second approach is the following:
+The advantages of the second approach are the following:

 To add a template stored on the disk to the model, you should use the Add Existing

 Entity Developer manages all the process of code re-generation, and you don't need need to

 do anything special to generate code for your model.
 When you use Entity Developer